Share

 Where can I purchase vintage perfumery?

-A sealed box is usually your best bet if your new to buying vintage.
+A sealed box is usually your best bet if you're new to buying vintage.

-Be aware if the box has a short ingredient list, "alcohol, water, fragrance" it was made before the year 2004, and will have natural raw materials included in the formula that were heavily reformulated after 2004 (the long ingredient lists on the box).
+Be aware that if the box has a short ingredient list, "alcohol, water, fragrance" it was made before the year 2006, and will have natural raw materials included in the formula, which were often later removed from the formula.

-Keep in mind, most name brand stores and official websites will be usually be selling you the newest formulation of a fragrance, unless they specify otherwise.
+Keep in mind, most name-brand stores and official websites will usually be selling you the newest formulation of a fragrance, unless they specify otherwise.

 Be aware that some sellers use stock photos, you may not be getting the same bottle that's pictured Look for listings with multiple pictures, or ask the seller for additional info.